mobilpay/composer/README.md

                 /**
                 * Split payment
-                * this option is ONLY for merchants who, already have split payment setting
+                * this option is ONLY for merchants, who already have split payment settings.
                 * 'id' Is the SELLERA_CCOUNT_ID
                 * 'amount' is the splited amount
                 */